 - Sadly, it feels heavy on the feet.

-7. Orthowedge Forefoot Off-Loading Healing Toe Shoe– An Ideal Pick for Healing Broken Toe Shoe Insert
+7. Orthowedge Forefoot Off-Loading Healing Toe Shoe– Best Shoes for Stress Fracture in Foot

 This toe shoe on top has comfort yet rigid padded liner that protects your foot from damages.
 It also makes sure better bandaging against inflammation.